-Regardless of the type of connection, the vehicle must be tested to ensure that it cannot be remotely started while in forward or reverse gears.
+Regardless of the type of connection, the vehicle must be tested to ensure that it cannot be remotely started in forward or reverse gears.
 Before returning the vehicle to the owner, place the vehicle in a parking lot or other open area.
-Sit in the driver's seat and be ready to apply the brake, if needed.
-Engage the remote starter in each gear position.
+Sit in the driver's seat and be ready to apply the brake.
+Automatic- Engage the remote starter in each gear position.
 If this safety feature is connected properly, remote starting will only be possible if the gear selector is the "Park" or "Neutral" positions; in all other positions the system will instead respond with one long and one short chirp and the starter will not engage.
+Manual- Program feature #35, and then ensure that remote starting will not occur unless the presetting, exiting, lock the doors with the transmitter operation is done.

 Never fail to perform this test!
-If a fault is found in the neutral safety operation, it must be corrected before returning the vehicle to the owner.
-If the vehicle in question lacks a neutral safety circuit, one must be fitted before installing any type of remote starting system.
+If a fault is found in the safety circuit operation, it must be corrected before returning the vehicle to the owner.